 This Fund has a financial benchmark that is used for portfolio construction but does not incorporate any sustainable criteria and is not selected for the purpose of attaining these characteristics.
-This financial benchmark is used as a comparator for Fund performance and as a comparison for the Fund's binding commitments.
+This financial benchmark is used as a comparator for both Fund performance and the Fund's binding commitments.